argilo/secplus/README.md

 ### secplus.py

 This Python module encodes and decodes the rolling and fixed codes, provides utility functions to prepare on-off keying sequences for transmission, and pretty-print the codes.
 It can be used to build stand-alone applications.
+It uses a limited subset of Python so that it can be executed in MicroPython.

 ### secplus.c & secplus.h